The 10 Most Forgiving Irons

 • Can’t work the ball as much as Players irons.

 I’ve been playing PXG 0311 Gen 4 irons for a couple of years now.
 I love the combination of looks and forgiveness.
-The new Black Ops from PXG take forgiveness to a whole new level, and they actually look pretty good, too.
+The new Black Ops irons from PXG take forgiveness to a whole new level, and they look pretty good, too.

 Advertisement